 If money is tight and you need to scale back your budget, here are some strategies to start saving right away.
 Putting even one of these ideas into practice should give your finances some breathing room, but if you adopt most or all of them, as long as your income remains steady, worrying about your budget will hopefully become a thing of the past.

 1. Clip discretionary spending.
 Take a hard look at your budget.
 Can you cut back on cable or dining out?
 It sounds basic, but those expenses add up.
-A 2011 LivingSocial “Dining Out” survey of 4,000 Americans found that the average household frequents restaurants and fast food outlets 4.8 times a week.
+A LivingSocial “Dining Out” survey of 4,000 Americans found that the average household frequents restaurants and fast food outlets 4.8 times a week.
 If that sounds like a lot, maybe it is.
-Last year, a Visa survey of 1,005 adults found that on average, American consumers are eating lunch at restaurants almost twice a week, spending about $10 each time.
+A Visa survey of 1,005 adults found that on average, American consumers are eating lunch at restaurants almost twice a week, spending about $10 each time.
 Either way, a moratorium on dining out may save you close to $100 a month – or perhaps much more, depending on your habits.
 Meanwhile, ditching cable could net you an extra $90 monthly – the average bill for a U.S. household, according to The NPD Group, a market research company.

 2. Negotiate.
 If you don’t want to get rid of cable or your cell phone (another budget crusher), you might be able to talk down your current price, especially if you give your provider’s customer service representative the notion that you’re considering bolting for the competition.
 Even if you can’t leave your electric company for an alternate provider, ask if the utility has a program to help you lower your costs.